yunfeixie233/TextArena/README.md

 ## How to Contribute:
+If you have any questions at all, feel free to reach out on discord.
+The below issues are great starting points if you want to contribute:
 - Transfer the 'How to Contribute' from here to individual issues
 - Make RushHour board generation algorithmic
 - extend 2048 to arbitrary board sizes (should be very straight forward)